functionalscript/nanvm/notes/djs-article.md

 In this article we lay down a vendor-agnostic approach for extending JSON with long-time wished-for features expressed in a historically well-known syntax that is familiar and thus natural to human users.
 We name it Data JS.
 Please let me explain how exactly Data JS tries to avoid common pitfalls of prior JSON extensions - the key point here is: Data JS does not introduce any new language at all.

-Let's consider what JSON pain points do we want to address with Data JS, and - by what means (spoiler: there will be no dollar sign, hash sign, and and any other funny symbols!).
+Let's consider what JSON pain points do we want to address with Data JS, and - by what means (spoiler: there will be no special meanings of a dollar sign, or a hash sign, or of any other funny symbol!).